-If users on the managed device are able to access ZENWORKS_HOME, they can execute the ZENWORKS_HOME\bin\nzrWallpaper.exe file to restore the
+If users on the managed device are able to access ZENWORKS\HOME, they can execute the ZENWORKS\HOME\bin\nzrWallpaper.exe file to restore the wallpaper.

-The ZENworks RM Viewer appears tilted if you remote control a tablet device which is tilted device when it is tilted, the ZENworks RM Viewer is also tilted.
-As a result, you cannot view the screen properly.
+The ZENworks RM Viewer appears tilted if you remote control a tablet device which is tilted

+- Source: ZENworks; ZENworks Configuration Management; Remote Management. - Explanation: If you launch a remote control session from ZENworks Control Center to a tablet device when it is tilted, the ZENworks RM Viewer is also tilted.
+As a result, you cannot view the screen properly. - Action: Ensure that the screen of the tablet device is not tilted during the remote session.